 Chattanooga Zoo– If you didn’t get your animal fix at the aquarium, check out the Chattanooga Zoo.
 They have a collection of African creatures and native species, as well as jaguars, Komodo dragons, and red pandas.
+Get your Skip the Line: Chattanooga Zoo Admission Ticket before you go.
 301 North Holtzclaw Avenue

 Chickamauga Battlefield– As the site of one of the Civil War’s bloodiest battles, this battlefield straddles the state lines of Georgia and Tennessee.
 You can learn more about the war in the visitor’s center and hike or ride a horse around the sprawling grounds.
 3370 LaFayette Road, Fort Oglethorpe, Georgia